Go to this link for contacts in your county.

 The exam questions may be different but the certification is the same statewide.
 The certificate is good for five years and is recognized by all seven health districts in the state.
 All of the answers on the Food Safety Exam can be found in the Idaho Food Safety and Sanitation Manual that is also online.
 Follow this link to take the online Food Safety Exam.

-Every new food establishment within the Central District Health Department is issued an Idaho Food Code document.
+Every new food establishment within the Central District Health is issued an Idaho Food Code document.
 Existing establishments were issued the Idaho Food Code 2005-2006.
 If you need a second copy, you can download the code from this page on our website.

 1. The Basic Food Safety video is free and can be downloaded from this page on our website.
 This course does not offer certification, but does provide a good review of most food safety principles.